-How do I slow down when ziplining?
+How do you slow down when ziplining?

 So… who slows down the lead guide you ask?